Alice Paul: Silent Sentinels

-Prison, hunger strikes, and passage of 19th Amendment
+Prison, hunger strikes, and passage of Nineteenth Amendment

 In solidarity with other activists in her organization, Paul purposefully strove to receive the seven-month jail sentence that started on October 20, 1917.
 She began serving her time in the District Jail.

 Whether sent to Occoquan or the District Jail, the women were given no special treatment as political prisoners.
-They had to live in harsh conditions with poor sanitation, infested food, no chocolate, and dreadful facilities.
+They had to live in harsh conditions with poor sanitation, infested food, and dreadful facilities.
 In protest of the conditions at the District Jail, Paul began a hunger strike.
 This led to her being moved to the prison's psychiatric ward and being force-fed raw eggs through a feeding tube.
 "Seems almost unthinkable now, doesn't it?"
 Paul told an interviewer from American Heritage when asked about forced feeding, "It was shocking that a government of men could look with such extreme contempt on a movement that was asking nothing except such a simple little thing as the right to vote."

 On November 14, 1917, the suffragists who were imprisoned at Occoquan endured brutality allegedly endorsed by prison authorities which became known as the "Night of Terror".
 The National Woman's Party (NWP) went to court to protest the treatment of the women such as Lucy Burns, Dora Lewis, and Alice Cosu, her cellmate in Occoquan Prison, who suffered a heart attack at seeing Dora's condition.
 The women were later moved to the District Jail where Paul languished.
 Despite the brutality that she experienced and witnessed, Paul remained undaunted.
 On November 27 and 28, all the suffragists were released from prison.
 Within two months, Wilson announced a bill on women's right to vote.